ComScore

 • Why I Love It: vegan, gluten free, <10 ingredients

 Don't the poppyseeds offer a certain je ne sais quoi to this Passover recipe?
-The photo-worthy dish will pair beautifully with a hearty beef or lamb entrée.
+The photo-worthy dish will pair seamlessly with a hearty beef or lamb entrée.
+But best of all, it only requires nine ingredients, and that's including salt and pepper.

 27. Spiced Lamb Meatball and Escarole Soup